Gilteritinib

 Your doctor may adjust your dose or temporarily or permanently stop your treatment depending on how well the medication works for you and if you experience any side effects.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take gilteritinib even if you feel well.
 Do not stop taking gilteritinib without talking to your doctor.

-See also Silver Sulfadiazine
+See also Valganciclovir

 🔔 Other uses for this medicine